 Get Away from the Break/Fix Approach to Managing your Company's Technology - Use a Managed Service Provider

-The old practice of using an "IT Guy" to maintain your computer network is outdated and can cause more problems they then solve.
+Using an "IT Guy" to maintain your computer network is outdated and can cause more problems they then solve.
 Typically something has to break or stop working before your IT guy knows about it and you receive service, resulting in an inevitable reduction in IT system performance.
 At the same time, you wait for the problem to be fixed.

-If you fall behind in keeping up with important tasks like backups, patches, and security updates, the odds greatly increase that you’ll face an IT outage or another problem very quickly which often leads to substantial productivity and revenue losses which small business owners don't often take into account.
+If you fall behind in keeping up with important tasks like backups, patches, and security updates, the odds greatly increase that you’ll face an IT outage or another problem very quickly, which often leads to substantial productivity and revenue losses, which small business owners don't often take into account.

-If you would like to know more about DCS can do to employ a Defense In-Depth security model, contact us and we will be more than happy to help you.
+If you would like to know more about DCS can do to employ a Defense In-Depth security model, contact us, and we will be more than happy to help you.